Create and debug Office Add-ins in Visual Studio

 Name the project, and then choose OK to create the project.

-Visual Studio creates the project, and its files appear in Solution Explorer.
+Visual Studio creates a solution and its two projects appear in Solution Explorer.
 The default Home.html page opens in Visual Studio.

 In Visual Studio 2015, some of the add-in project templates have been updated to reflect additional functionality: